-Organizational structures can inhibit or promote performance, depending how effectively the supervisory relationships and workflow influence productivity.
+Organizational structures can inhibit or promote performance, depending on how effectively the supervisory relationships and workflow influence productivity.
 Organizational design is one of the three tasks that fall into the organizing function in the planning organizing-leading-controlling (P-O-L-C) framework.
-As much as individual- and team-level factors influence work attitudes and behaviors, the organization's structure can be an even more powerful influence over employee actions (Ambrose and Cropanzano, 2010).
+As much as individual- and team-level factors influence work attitudes and behaviors, the organization's structure can be an even more powerful influence over employee actions (Ambrose &Cropanzano, 2020).

 Organizational structure refers to how individual and teamwork within an organization are coordinated.
 To achieve organizational goals and objectives, individual work needs to be coordinated and managed.
 Structure is a valuable tool in achieving coordination, as it specifies reporting relationships, delineates formal communication channels, and describes how separate actions of individuals are linked together.
 Organizations can function within a number of different structures, each possessing distinct advantages and disadvantages.
-Although any structure that is not properly managed will be plagued with issues, some organizational models are better equipped for particular environments and tasks (Ambrose and Cropanzano, 2010).
+Although any structure that is not properly managed will be plagued with issues, some organizational models are better equipped for particular environments and tasks (Ambrose & Cropanzano, 2020).

-2.3.4 Relationship between Corporate Culture and Organizational Performance the strong effects of organizational culture are consistent across a wide spectrum of businesses and industries, from education institutions, churches, automotive sales and service and fast-food retailing to home construction and computer manufacturing.
+2.3.4 Relationship between Corporate Culture and Organizational Performance

+Several researchers globally and locally have examined the linkage between corporate culture and business success or performance.
+Marketer (2019) states that, studies have shown that corporate culture has a direct impact on other vital performance outcomes of any organization, including customer satisfaction and business growth and the strong effects of corporate culture are consistent across a wide spectrum of businesses and industries, from education institutions, churches, automotive sales and service and fast-food retailing to home construction and computer manufacturing.
 Corporate culture can affect an organization's bottom line.
-Mercer (1996) states that after studying the cultural, behavioural and performance traits of more than 1,000 companies worldwide, Denison found corporate culture can affect sales growth and business performance.
+Mercer (2016) states that after studying the cultural, behavioral and performance traits of more than 1,000 companies worldwide, Denison found corporate culture can affect sales growth and business performance.
 Corporate culture has significant effects on the performance of individuals and the organization in general.
-It can affect the organizational performance either positively or negatively.
+It can affect organizational performance either positively or negatively.
 Mullins (2017) argues that there is a relationship between organization's culture and performance.